scipp/scipp/docs/reference/developer/releasing-scipp.rst

 Updating the logo
 -----------------

-- Export the logo with text from the SVG as PNG (place it in ``docs/_static/``).
+- Save the logo as SVG in ``docs/_static/``.
+  Make sure the page is resized to match the drawing contents since the SVG is included directly in the documentation HTML.
-- Export the logo (without text) from the SVG as PNG.
+- Export the logo *without text* from the SVG as PNG.
-- Create the favicon using ``convert icon-2022.png -define icon:auto-resize="128,96,64,48,32,16" favicon.ico``
+- Create the favicon using ``convert icon.png -define icon:auto-resize="128,96,64,48,32,16" favicon.ico``
 - Update ``docs/conf.py`` if filenames have changed.